 - A28.
-Relevant related party information that may be shared among the engagement team members includes, for example: - The identity of the entity's related parties. - The nature of the related party relationships and transactions. - Significant or complex related party relationships or transactions that may require special audit consideration, in particular transactions in which management or those charged with governance are financially involved.
+Relevant related party information that may be shared among the engagement team members includes, for example: - The identity of the entity's related parties. - The nature of the related party relationships and transactions. - Significant or complex related party relationships or transactions that may be determined to be significant risks, in particular transactions in which management or those charged with governance are financially involved.

-Identification and Assessment of the Risks of Material Misstatement Associated with Related Party Relationships and Transactions
+Identification and Assessment of the Risks of Material Misstatement Associated with Related Party Relationships and Transactions without compensating controls is a fraud risk factor.
+23 Indicators of dominant influence exerted by a related party include:

-Fraud Risk Factors Associated with a Related Party with Dominant Influence (Ref.
-Para.
+Fraud Risk Factors Associated with a Related Party with Dominant Influence (Ref: Para.
 19)

-- A29.
-Domination of management by a single person or small group of persons without compensating controls is a fraud risk factor.24 Indicators of dominant influence exerted by a related party include: - The related party has vetoed significant business decisions taken by management or those charged with governance. - Significant transactions are referred to the related party for final approval. - There is little or no debate among management and those charged with governance regarding business proposals initiated by the related party. - Transactions involving the related party (or a close family member of the related party) are rarely independently reviewed and approved.
+A29.
+Domination of management by a single person or small group of persons

+- The related party has vetoed significant business decisions taken by management or those charged with governance. - Significant transactions are referred to the related party for final approval. - There is little or no debate among management and those charged with governance regarding business proposals initiated by the related party. - Transactions involving the related party (or a close family member of the related party) are rarely independently reviewed and approved.